paruby/thesis/README.md

-# thesis
+# Thesis

-my phd thesis
+This repo is where I will write my PhD thesis.